What Does a CV Stand For? CV Meaning Explained

 This is something that people often overlook: volunteer work absolutely does count as work experience.
 The only difference between a volunteer position and a paid one is the pay, and that has no impact on the experience you gain by doing the work.
 The same goes for placement work and internships.

-Anything you’ve done on a regular basis counts here.
-One-off ‘gigs’ and odd jobs are best left for an extra section to your CV, unless you did a lot of them one after another as a kind of freelance business (as a sole trader, for example).
+Any tasks you've done regularly count here.
+One-off gigs and odd jobs are best saved for a separate section of your CV, unless you've completed many consecutively, resembling freelance work (such as a sole trader).
 Remember, you can also add work experience placements to your CV.
 Use the template below to create subheadings for any jobs you’ve had:

 [Job Title]